JB Pritzker: Taxation

 According to the governor's office, under this proposal, families and couples would see tax cuts across the board.
 For example, a family of four making $61,000 a year would pay $41 less in income tax before any other tax exemptions or deductions.
 Moreover, there would be a tax credit of up to $100 per child for individuals making less than $80,000 and joint filers earning under $100,000.
 The corporate tax rate would rise from 7% to 7.95%, equal to the highest personal rate.
 In addition, Pritzker wanted to increase the property tax credit to 6% from 5%.

 Pritzker donated more than $55 million to "Vote Yes for Fairness", a committee that supported the tax change.
 The tax change set up a fight between Pritzker and Ken Griffin, who donated over $50 million to a group opposing it.
 Griffin called Pritzker "spineless", accusing him of trying "to sell a trick disguised as a solution", and pointed to Pritzker's offshore trusts and personal tax avoidance schemes as hypocritical.

 Pritzker claimed that his income tax proposal would bring $3.4 billion in tax revenue.
 As of 2019, Illinois had $8.5 billion of unpaid bills and $134 billion of pension liabilities.

 The gas tax that funds the 2019 infrastructure plan, 38 cents per gallon and indexed to inflation, took effect on July 1, 2019.
 As of 2019, Illinois had one of the highest fuel taxes in the U.S.

+In 2024, Pritzker signed legislation eliminating the state's 1% tax on groceries, beginning January 1, 2026.
+In 2024, Pritzker signed a budget into law that included the creation of the state's first child tax credit, which provided up to $300 to households with children under 12 years old that made less than $60,000 annually.
+In 2025, the tax credit doubled to up to $600 per child.